Pomerelia: Name

-The term Pomerelia originally meant small-Pomerania and has been in use since the Middle Ages.
+The term Pomerelia originally meant small-Pomerania and has been in use since the Late Middle Ages.
 The name served as a distinction from the regions Hither and Farther Pomerania to the west.

 In the Polish language, the area has been called Pomorze ('Pomerania') since the Early Middle Ages.
-In the early 14th century, the Teutonic Knights annexed the region into their monastic state, which already included historical Prussia, located east of the region.
-As a result of Teutonic rule, the name of Prussia was extended to the lands east of the Vistula river.
+In the early 14th century, the Teutonic Knights invaded and annexed the region from Polan into their monastic state, which already included historical Prussia, located east of the region.
+As a result of Teutonic rule, the name of Prussia was extended to the lands west of the Vistula river, even though it hadn't been inhabited by Baltic Prussians (the majority of Pomerelia's inhabitants were Poles and Kashubians).
 The earliest reference of the term Pomerelia can be found in the "Pomerellische Handveste" from 1441 by the Teutonic Grandmaster Konrad von Ehrlichshausen.

 The area was incorporated into the Crown of Poland following the Polish–Teutonic War (1454–1466).
 Subsequently, two names were employed: Pomerelia was used when referring to the Pomeranian Voivodeship (Gdańsk Pomerania) and the Chełmno Voivodeship, while Royal Prussia was used as the name of the wider province, which, however, also included the Malbork Voivodeship and the Prince-Bishopric of Warmia, covering the Prussian historical areas of Pomesania, Pogesania and Warmia.